apache/servicecomb-website/_docs/introduction/introduction.md

 ## Apache ServiceComb

-Apache ServiceCom is the first Apache microservices top-level project in the word.
-It provides a complete open-source microservices solution that integrates the open-source ecosystem.
+Apache ServiceComb provides a complete open-source microservices solution that integrates the open-source ecosystem.
 Committed to helping enterprises, users, and developers to microservice applications to the cloud easily, to achieve efficient operation and maintenance management of microservice applications.

 ### ServiceComb Architecture